 The content types you plan to churn should not be about you or your organization.
 Granted, you may have to chip in some achievements made by your organization, but do not dwell on that.

 Your editorial calendar must appeal to your target audience at all times.
 Make sure you write content that addresses their needs, helps them, and enhances their lives.
 These elements motivate them to share the content on their favorite social media networks.

 So, content is not about you or your business enterprise: it is all about your target customer.

 This is another lie that is peddled by so-called gurus online.
 Content is not always intended to advertise.
 Your content should not, in reality – be designed to sell products or services directly to the readers.

-Yes, it is true that content may be perceived as the new way of advertising, but your goal should be on how to create original and high-quality content that quickly interests, connects, and builds what is referred to as a “communication relationship” with your target customers.
-(Read more about communication relationship here)
+Yes, content may indeed be perceived as the new way of advertising, but your goal should be on how to create original and high-quality content that quickly interests, connects, and builds what is referred to as a “communication relationship” with your target customers.
+(Read more about communication relationships here)

 Unless you are a direct response copywriter, you should know that content is not meant to sell directly to targeted customers.

 Make sure you make plans for every type of content you want to put out there.
 Your #1 priority should be to provide usefulness and value in each blog post, article, infographic, visual content, and visual content that you create.